What Do Reviewers Like to See in Grant Proposals?

 Don’t State the Obvious

-“HIV/AIDS is a terrible disease,” “many people in the world are living with chronic hunger” "homelessness is a serious issue," "illiteracy is a barrier to employment,” "clean water is essential.”
+“HIV/AIDS is a terrible disease,” “many people in the world are living with chronic hunger,” "homelessness is a serious issue," "illiteracy is a barrier to employment,” "clean water is essential.”
 Yes, all true.
-So true you don’t to include statements like this in your proposal.
+So true, you don’t want to include statements like this in your proposal.
 With most proposals, you have to be concerned about page limits, so it’s imperative to use your limited space wisely.
 Using valuable space to repeat widely known or self-evident truths is not strategic.
-While you don’t want to assume that someone is a technical expert, you should assume that they are educated and reasonably well informed and do not need to be told basic or universal truths.
+While you don’t want to assume that someone is a technical expert, you should assume that they are educated and reasonably well-informed and do not need to be told basic or universal truths.
 Your job as the grant writer is to demonstrate your knowledge about an issue, its importance, and how your organization can make a difference.
 Instead of presenting general information about a societal problem, paint a picture of the problem that you see in your day-to-day work.
 For example, if you work on the issue of homelessness, you would want to describe the unique contributors to homelessness in your community.
 When you provide context-specific information about an issue, you not only educate the funder but also potentially win them over to your cause.

 Provide Adequate Documentation